KKotlicki/Cibot/README.md

 ```
 1. Calendar of exams
 2. Countdown to final exams
-3. Send documents (such as subject statues, PW anthem)
+3. Send documents (such as subject statues, MUT anthem, magnet links)
+4. Recive and upload text, image, word and .pdf to google drive
+5. Leaderboard of drive files contributions / "Hall of fame"
-4. Points to grade converter by subject
+6. Points to grade converter by subject
-5. Akinator
+7. Akinator
+8. Wikipedia lookup
 ```

  - [Fix]